Aaron Benward: Life and career

-Benward then founded the country music duo Blue County with his friend Scott Reeves.
-Blue County recorded one album for Curb Records, which included the top 10 single "Good Little Girls"and the Top 20 hit "That's Cool" which Aaron co-wrote.
+Benward founded the country music duo Blue County with his friend Scott Reeves.
+Blue County recorded one album for Curb Records, which included the top 10 single "Good Little Girls" and the Top 20 hit "That's Cool", which Aaron co-wrote.
 Blue County was also nominated three times for CMA/ACM Duo of the Year.
 They participated as a featured artist in Conde Nast's/Chevrolet's Fashion Rocks campaign.